punkish/punkish/docs/Jammin-at-the-B-Flat/index.md

 ![Jammin at the B-Flat](jammin_at_the_b_flat.mp4)

-A really enthusiastic crowd jammin at the [B-Flat](http://www.b-flat-berlin.de) in Berlin.
+A really enthusiastic crowd jammin' at the [B-Flat](http://www.b-flat-berlin.de) in Berlin.